mohamedharake/ai-title-generation-guard/README.md

 Example failure:
 - Input chat is in English
-- Bad generated title becomes `8-bit Computer Project点评`
+- Bad generated title becomes `8-bit Computer Project点评` (This is the exact title the AI I was using generated, which motivated me to take initiative with this project)
 - Pipeline catches the wrong script and regenerates a clean English title

 ## What this project is